tenzin-choezin/tenzin-choezin/README.md

 🍳 Cooking all types of food (aka cheffin' it up 👨‍🍳)
 🎧 Listening to music, podcasts, and curating 🔀 playlists
 📚 Reading books 🔖 (mainly genres like science & technology, business and finance, religion, and history)
-🗺️ Traveling, exploring and learning about new cities, countries, and cultures
+🗺️ Traveling, exploring, and learning about new cities, countries, and cultures

 # How or where to reach me 📬